 On the other hand there is formative assessment, an altogether different proposition.

-By treating tests as part of an overall learning strategy, formative assessment (which encompasses retrieval practice) helps students engage with information, organise it more effectively and receive regular feedback that helps them reflect on and analyse what they have learned.
+By treating tests as part of an overall learning strategy, formative assessment (which encompasses retrieval practice) helps students engage with information, organize it more effectively and receive regular feedback that helps them reflect on and analyze what they have learned.
 It is not about identifying deficiency; it is about identifying pathways that advance learners’ development.